 #2.
 Who uses DAP notes?

-→ Mental health pros like psychologists, psychiatrists, and social workers use DAP notes to document client progress, treatment plans, and session details in a clear and efficient manner.
+Mental health professionals including psychologists, psychiatrists, and social workers use DAP notes to document client progress, treatment plans, and session details in a clear and efficient manner.

 #3.
 How do DAP notes differ from SOAP notes?

-→ DAP combines subjective and objective info in one section, while SOAP separates them.
-DAP notes suit mental health contexts, focusing on therapeutic progress.
+DAP combines subjective and objective information in one section, while SOAP separates them into distinct Subjective and Objective sections.
+DAP notes suit mental health contexts well because they focus on therapeutic progress and are generally faster to complete.

 #4.
 What are common mistakes to avoid when writing DAP notes?